TOP

 4.)
 How

-do I pay my expenses on board ship?
+do I pay my own expenses on the ship?
 Before

-boarding ship you are asked for a credit
+boarding ship you will be asked for a credit

 cash deposit.
 Guest